Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

     2: Unused
     3: A file is mounted in the drive
-    4: Assigned to the RAM disk (all other fields will be zero) +1: Driver slot number
+    4: Assigned to the RAM disk (all other fields will be zero)
+    5: Assigned to a ghost drive
++1: Driver slot number
 +2: Driver segment number, FFh if the driver is embedded within a Nextor
-    or MSX-DOS kernel ROM (always FFh in current version) +3: Relative drive number within the driver
+    or MSX-DOS kernel ROM
++3: Relative drive number within the driver
-    (for drive-based drivers only; FFh if device-based driver) +4: Device index (for device-based drivers only;
+    (for Nextor drivers only; FFh for legacy MSX-DOS drivers) +4: Device index (for Nextor drivers only; 0 for MSX-DOS drivers) +5: Always 1 for Nextor drivers (was "LUN index" in Nextor 2);
-    0 for drive-based drivers and MSX-DOS drivers)
+    always 0 for MSX-DOS drivers.
-+5: Logical unit index (for device-based drivers only;
-    0 for drive-based drivers and MSX-DOS drivers) +6..+9: First device sector number (for devices in device-based drivers only;
++6..+9: First device sector number (for Nextor drivers only;
-        always zero for drive-based drivers and MSX-DOS drivers) +10..+63: Reserved (currently always zero)
+        always zero for MSX-DOS drivers)
++10..+63: Reserved (currently always zero)
 ```

-If a file is mounted in the drive, the information returned in the data buffer is instead as follows:
+If a file is mounted in the drive (status byte is 3), the information returned in the data buffer is instead as follows:

 ```
 +1: Drive where the mounted file is located (0 = A:, etc)